livepeer/LIPs/LIPs/LIP-inflation-params.md

 - **`inflationCeiling`**: 750,000, corresponding to 30% per annum
 - **`inflationFloor`**: 50000, corresponding to 2% per annum
+- **`inflationChange`**: 1000, corresponding to a doubling of the current rate of `inflationChange` up from 500.

 These values are subject to community discussion and consensus.
 They are also subject to community governance going forward and can be adjusted via the parameter change LIP process as needed.
+The rationale for setting the `inflationCeiling` to 30% per annum is that it currently is above the current inflation, meaning that this will impose a future potential ceiling to avoid runaway inflation, however it will not alter the current inflation adjustment mechanism until that value is achieved.

 Note, that while the above are suggested values, the community should debate these values for inclusion in the final LIP proposal.
 It has also been considered setting the `inflationCeiling` to something below the current rate, such as 250,000, representing 10% per annum.